maxtkc/mos-herb-site/work_w_me.md

 %}

 #### Low-income herbal consults
-I offer one $10 initial consultation and one $5 follow-up per month.
+I offer a limited number of $10 initial consultations and $5 follow-ups per month.
 These are available first come, first served, and are for clients who cannot afford my full prices.
 You can request one of these sessions by writing "$10/$5 consult" in the "notes" section of the scheduler above.
 I cannot offer sliding scale herbs since I don't use my own apothecary (see below).

 #### Cost of herbs